Business and Stock Market Cycles

 - Recession: A decline in the real GDP that occurs for at least two or more quarters.
 Recessions feed on themselves.
 During a recession, business people spend less than they once did.
 Because sales are failing, businesses do what they can to reduce their spending.
 They lay off workers, buy less merchandise, and postpone plans to expand.
 When this happens, business suppliers do what they can to protect themselves.
 They too lay off workers and reduce spending.
 As workers earn less, they spend less, and business income and profits decline still more.
 Businesses spend even less than before and lay off still more workers.
 The economy continues to slide.

 - Low Point, or Depression: State of the economy where there are large unemployment rates, a decline in annual income, and overproduction.
 The time at which the real GDP stops its decline and starts expanding; the lowest point.
 Sooner or later, the recession will reach the bottom of the business cycle.
 How long the cycle will remain at this low point varies from a matter of weeks to many months.
-During some depressions, such as the one in the 1930s, the low point has lasted for years.
+During some depressions, such as the one in the 1930s, the low point lasted for years.

 - Expansion and Recovery: A period in which the real GDP grows; recovery from a recession.
-When business begins to improve a bit, firms will hire a few more workers and increase their orders of materials from their suppliers.
+When a business begins to improve a bit, firms will hire a few more workers and increase their orders of materials from their suppliers.
 Increased orders lead other firms to increase production and rehire workers.
 More employment leads to more consumer spending, further business activity, and still more jobs.
 Economists describe this upturn in the business cycle as a period of expansion and recovery.

 - Peak: The point at which the real GDP stops increasing and begins its decline; the highest point.
-At the top, or peak, of the business cycle, business expansion ends its upward climb.
+At the top or peak, of the business cycle, business expansion ends its upward climb.
 Employment, consumer spending, and production hit their highest levels.
-A peak, like a depression, can last for a short or long period of time.
+A peak, like depression, can last for a short or long period of time.
 When the peak lasts for a long time, we are in a period of prosperity.
-One of the dangers of peak periods is that of inflation.
+One of the dangers of peak periods is inflation.
 During periods of inflation, prices rise and the value of money declines.
 Inflation is more of a threat during peak periods because employment and earnings are at high levels.
 With more money in their pockets, people are willing to spend more than before.
 In this way, demand is increased and prices rise.